BoringBoredom/PC-Optimization-Hub/README.md

     - Monitor your temperatures and make sure you are below 80°C (you most likely will on stock frequency, unless your cooling is very bad).
     - Continue raising both your All Core and Uncore and do quick stress tests.
 Eventually, you will either encounter instability or temperatures above 80°C.
     - If temperatures are too high, you can try lowering your VCORE (P = I x V).
-    - If you encounter instability, lower your All Core and Uncore by 100 Mhz and start raising only one at a time from now on (All Core will most likely clock higher than Uncore).
+    - If you encounter instability, lower your All Core and Uncore by 100 MHz and start raising only one at a time from now on (All Core will most likely clock higher than Uncore).
     - Ultimately, stress test for 1-4h to maximize long-term stability.
   - ## RAM
     - [Importance of memory clocking](https://kingfaris.co.uk/ram)